 Betterment replaces emerging market stocks and large-cap US stocks with three ETFs dedicated to socially responsible investing.
 Your entire portfolio won’t be fully SRI, but a large portion will be.

-Managed by Goldman Sachs, this portfolio works to outperform the conventional market cap strategy.
+Managed by Goldman Sachs, this portfolio offers investments with the potential to outperform the conventional market cap strategy.
 It involves an actively managed portfolio, offering potentially higher rewards with correspondingly higher risks.
-This portfolio requires a minimum investment of $100,000.
+This portfolio requires a minimum investment of $10.0.

 Betterment Cash Reserve